jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ```

-### Nginx
+### NGINX

 Started in 2004 by Igor Sysoev, this product came out of a Russian company who found their unique webserving needs couldn't be met by Apache.
 It is licensed under the [2 Clause BSD license](https://en.wikipedia.org/wiki/Simplified_BSD_License "2 Clause BSD").
 Apache had a memory model that was created when serving webpages in the the mid-1990s, and the nature of the web, including serving more dynamically generated pages, and information from multiple streams pushed Apache to the edge of its capability.
-Nginx was developed to overcome these limitiations and solve the [C10K problem](https://en.wikipedia.org/wiki/C10k_problem "C10K").
+Nginx was developed to overcome these limitations and solve the [C10K problem](https://en.wikipedia.org/wiki/C10k_problem "C10K").
 Nginx has the ability to do load-balancing and reverse-proxying natively.
 Nginx achieves its speed increase by sacrificing the flexibility that Apache has.

 Centos and Fedora will need to add the ```epel-release``` package first, ```sudo yum install epel-release``` or ```sudo dnf install epel-release```.
 For Ubuntu use ```apt-get```.